omega8cc/boa/ROADMAP.md

 - **Active AppArmor Support**: Enhanced security and accounts privilege separation (PRO)
 - **Ægir Task for SQL Backup**: Enable classic mysqldump backups for individual site downloads (PRO)
+- **Amazon S3 Alternatives**: Integrate support for Amazon S3 alternatives in backboa and duobackboa (PRO)
 - **Import from Classic Ægir**: Extend xboa to import from remote classic Ægir servers using Nginx or Apache (PRO/LTS)
 - **Percona for MySQL 8.0**: Add support for Percona Server 8.0, necessary for Drupal 11 (PRO)
 - **Rsync on Clone**: Use Rsync to create separate symlinked copies during site clone tasks (PRO)